Born 23 August 1899, Dalston, Cumberland

 From 11 November, at first 103 Squadron continued with formation practices, wireless practice and engine testing and photography.
 From January they more and more frequently took on postal delivery services.
 Now, whereas during combat the planes may have only been in the air for an hour at a time, with postal duties, for example flying to Cologne, the plane could be away from the base for up to 4 hours.
 There is one incident where William Wilson’s plane was grounded at Cologne due to a cracked cylinder, usually the reason given for an aborted flight is simply ‘ET’ for ‘Engine Trouble’.

-Then, on 8 June 1919, on a routine flight to Cologne with Observer Lt Gilbert Bannerman, they got into difficulties over the village of Floreffe.
+On 8 June 1919, on a routine flight to Cologne with Observer Lt Gilbert Bannerman, they got into difficulties over the village of Floreffe.
 The plane was seen to flip over, the pilot falling clear of the plane.
-Lt Wilson was taken to the English hospital but died.
+Lt Wilson was taken to the English hospital but died later.

 Postcard of the crashed DH9 outside Floreffe, 8 June 1919 (with thanks to Bernard Sebille).